IRicTheCoder/GuuFramework/.features/guu.md

   - Multiple modules can be loaded, one for each `ModModule` annotation present
   - Modules require a class to inherit from `ModuleMain` in other to have an entry point.
 - Can check if mods or assemblies are loaded
-  - `ModLoader.IsModLoaded` can be used to check, by ID, for those loaded by Guu.
+  - `ModLoader.IsModLoaded(ID)` can be used to check, by ID, for those loaded by Guu.
 Or use the ID with special prefixes to check other loaders.
     - `srml:ID` can be used to check if there SRML has a loaded mod with mod id ID.
-    - `assem:ID` will call `ModLoader.IsAssemblyLoaded` using ID.
+    - `assem:ID` will call `ModLoader.IsAssemblyLoaded(name)` using ID as name.
-  - `ModLoader.IsAssemblyLoaded` can be used to check, by simplified name, if an assembly is loaded.
+  - `ModLoader.IsAssemblyLoaded(name)` can be used to check, by simplified name, if an assembly is loaded.
-- For Modders use, using `ModLoader.GetAllUnknownAssemblies` a file will be dumped into the Game's root folder with a list of all assemblies the loader couldn't identify.
+- For Modders use, using `ModLoader.GetAllUnknownAssemblies()` a file will be dumped into the Game's root folder with a list of all assemblies the loader couldn't identify.
 - Any field with `IsLoaded` annotation will be populated with the loading state of said mod by the `IsLoadedInjector`
-  - The ID provided to `IsLoaded` follows the same rules used fofr `ModLoader.IsModLoaded`
+  - The ID provided to `IsLoaded` follows the same rules used fofr `ModLoader.IsModLoaded(ID)`
   - Fields must be `static` and `readonly`
   - Fields have to be of type `bool`

+### Asset Packs
+To facilitate the load of assets into the game, Guu provides Asset Packs which are similar to Unity's *Asset Bundles*.
+These packs use the *Asset Bundle* under the hood to save assets from the *Unity Editor* and load them into the game.
+However they offer better methods to acquire assets from them, also they can load API Files automatically and register them.
+A tool to save them from within the editor is provided by Guu's Dev Kit.

+- Assets Packs are loaded with `AssetLoader`
+  - Assets can be loaded from any given path
+  - Assets can be loaded from the mod's *`Assets`* folder directly
+- Asset Packs use the *Asset Bundle* system under the hood, but are easier to use.
+  - Any asset can be obtained by using `AssetPack.Get<T>(name)`
+  - Can get all assets of a type using `AssetPack.GetAll<T>()`
+  - All assets should be used and/or cached during mod loading whenever possible to prevent memory leaks
+- A creation tool is provided by Guu's Dev Kit to create asset packs easily within *Unity Editor*

 ### Improved Market
 The Plort Market is one of the